Azathothep/neon/README.md

 ### Query filters

-Sometimes, you may want your query to optionally include other components, or to exclude entities that contain some other components in addition to the one requested.
+Sometimes, you may want your query to optionally include other components, or to exclude entities that contain some other components in addition to the ones requested.

 This is why queries can include filters to fine-tune your request, using a `QueryFilter` object.
-A `QueryFilter` take a component type as type parameter, and a term to specify the filter type:
+A `QueryFilter` take a component type as type parameter, and a term to specify the type of filter to apply:
 ```c#
 QueryFilter filter1 = new QueryFilter<OptionalComponent>(FilterTerm.MightHave);
 QueryFilter filter2 = new QueryFilter<ComponentToExclude>(FilterTerm.HasNot);